bchareyre/yade-mpi/doc/sphinx/user.rst

 Yade features light-weight system for running one simulation with different parameters; it handles assignment of parameter values to python variables in simulation script, scheduling jobs based on number of available and required cores and more.
 The whole batch consists of 2 files:

 simulation script
-	regular Yade script, which calls :yref:`yade.readParamsFromTable` to obtain parameters from parameter table.
-In order to make the script runnable outside the batch, :yref:`yade.readParamsFromTable` takes default values of parameters, which might be overridden from the parameter table.
+	regular Yade script, which calls :yref:`readParamsFromTable<yade.utils.readParamsFromTable>` to obtain parameters from parameter table.
+In order to make the script runnable outside the batch, :yref:`readParamsFromTable<yade.utils.readParamsFromTable>` takes default values of parameters, which might be overridden from the parameter table.

-	:yref:`yade.readParamsFromTable` knows which parameter file and which line to read by inspecting the ``PARAM_TABLE`` environment variable, set by the batch system.
+	:yref:`readParamsFromTable<yade.utils.readParamsFromTable>` knows which parameter file and which line to read by inspecting the ``PARAM_TABLE`` environment variable, set by the batch system.

 parameter table
 	simple text file, each line representing one parameter set.
-This file is read by :yref:`yade.readParamsFromTable` (using :yref:`yade.TableParamReader` class), called from simulation script, as explained above.
-For better reading of the text file you can make use of tabulators, these will be ignored by :yref:`yade.readParamsFromTable`.
+This file is read by :yref:`readParamsFromTable<yade.utils.readParamsFromTable>` (using :yref:`TableParamReader<yade.utils.TableParamReader>` class), called from simulation script, as explained above.
+For better reading of the text file you can make use of tabulators, these will be ignored by :yref:`readParamsFromTable<yade.utils.readParamsFromTable>`.
 Parameters are not restricted to numerical values.
 You can also make use of strings by "quoting" them ('  ' may also be used instead of "  ").
 This can be useful for nominal parameters.

 The batch can be run as ::